All Products

 To ensure instance stability and data consistency, you must take note of the limits described in this topic when you use the Global Distributed Cache feature.

-• The instance is a DRAM-based instance.
+• Each child instance must be a DRAM-based instance.

 Make sure that the specifications of each child instance are the same.
 If you want to change the specifications of a child instance, we recommend that you change all the other child instances to the same specifications.
 If the specifications of the child instances in a distributed instance are not all the same, performance or capacity issues may occur.